 Laura has recently completed a secondment at the Football Association, during which she appeared for the FA in a number of contested regulatory hearings.
 Further, she has experience of contested Football Banning Order applications, having appeared in both the Magistrates’ and High Court in relation to the imposition of such.

-Laura worked closely with Jeremy Dein QC in the preparation of complex legal arguments relating to former X Factor Judge and N-Dubz singer Tulisa Contostavlos, which resulted in the first successful non-stage agent abuse of process application.
+Laura worked closely with Jeremy Dein KC in the preparation of complex legal arguments relating to former X Factor Judge and N-Dubz singer Tulisa Contostavlos, which resulted in the first successful non-stage agent abuse of process application.

 Laura has also been instructed in disclosure reviews in high profile and sensitive cases, including Grenfell and a £134M alleged film fraud.